alban-read/M1-MICRO-FORTH/dumbint.md

 This does the same thing, minor changes to placement of instructions impacts the speed of this loop.

-I committed two more registers to the loop, one  X29 just to hold the value 64, and one X27 to hold the dictionary address, these speed up the MADD which replaced the shift and add in the first loop, because it was faster.
+- I committed two more registers to the loop, one  X29 just to hold the value 64, and one X27 to hold the dictionary address, these speed up the MADD which replaced the shift and add in the first loop, because it was faster.

-The major speed increase was unrolling the loop, unrolling the loop 8 times made a significant difference, sixteen times improved a little further, beyond that nothing.
+- The major speed increase was unrolling the loop, unrolling the loop 8 times made a significant difference, sixteen times improved a little further, beyond that nothing.

-Clearly any branch at all is a performance problem.
+- Clearly a branch can be a performance problem.

-I reorganized the dictionary so the two words the interpreter fetches from the word are close to each other, the data word, and code address.
+- I reorganized the dictionary so the two words the interpreter fetches from the word are close to each other, the data word, and code address.

-Using a LDP turns out to be slower in tests.
+- Using a load pair LDP turns out to be slower in some tests and faster in others, the exact arrangment of instructions matters.

-The tracing words, which look at X6 to see if we should print a trace also (being branches) slow down the loop.
+- The tracing words, which look at X6 to see if we should print a trace also (being branches) slow down the loop.

+- Note that Multiply and Add (MADD) is perfect for the address lookup, I assumed that shifting would be faster  MADD probably also just shifts for powers of 2, as it is as quick.

-I am suspicious that half word access is just slow, and of course expect the token access to be slower than a list of 64 bit addresses would be.
+- I am suspicious that half word access is just slow, and of course expect the token access to be slower than a list of 64 bit addresses would be.

 The interpreter is called by high level words.

-It is easy to switch the interpreter in a word, I have implemented a fast and tracable version and provided the words FASTER and TRACEABLE to switch between them.
+It is easy to switch the interpreter in a word, I have implemented a fast and tracable version and provided the words FASTER and TRACE to switch between them.

 e.g.